Chris-Yao/cusp-form-matrix-model/README.md

 ## Naming Conventions

+In general, file names for data start with the LMFDB label, followed by "_zero" (e.g., "mf5w8aa_zeros.txt").

-File names for initial zero data for each modular form have the prefix "lowly_zero" in the name (e.g., "lowly_zeros_mf5w8aa.txt").
+File names for filtered zero data for modular forms have the suffix "sign+1" or "sign-1" (e.g., "mf5w8aa_zeros_sign+1.txt").

-File names for filtered zero data for modular forms have the prefix "fz" and the suffix "sign+1" or "sign-1" (e.g., "fz_mf5w8aa_sign+1.txt").
+Files names for only the closest non-vanishing zero have the suffix "_c" (e.g., "mf11w2aa_zeros_c.txt"); this option can also be combined with filtered zeros.

-For images, the label "fz" in the file name indicates filtered zeroes; such figures will also have the sign in the name.
-Otherwise, the file name will have "lowly_zeros" in it, indicating the data is not filtered by sign.
-A capital "N" before the first underscore "_" in the file name indicates the data is normalized to have mean 1.
-An "e" before the first underscore indicates the data is excised.
-A lowercase "nv" before the first underscore indicates only non-vanishing zeros are plotted.
+For images, the start of the file will always indicate the data used in the plot.
+Next, the type of matrix group data used will be included.
+Finally, the suffixes indicate what type of modifications were done to the data.
+Specifically, a capital "N" after the last underscore "_" in the file name indicates the data is normalized to have mean 1.
+An "e" after indicates the data is excised.
+A lowercase "nv" after indicates only non-vanishing zeros are plotted.
+For example, "mf7w4aa_zeros_sign+1_c_SO20_Nenv.png" plots the closest non-vanishing zero with sign +1 of the family mf7w4aa, with data normalized to 1, the matrix data excised, and only non-vanishing zeros plotted.